SSO Sign: Secure eSignature Solution by SignNow

 Choose a better solution

-This overview describes the end-to-end authentication sequence when using SSO with an eSignature service.
+This flow describes the end-to-end authentication and signing sequence when SSO is enabled for signature activities.

-• Redirect to IdP: Service redirects to corporate identity provider.
+• Redirect to IdP: Service redirects user to the identity provider for authentication.

 Collect signatures